patrickbail/cubetower-dt/extracting_data.md

-# Building ROS2 foxy and extracting data from ROS/ROS2 bags
+# Building ROS2 Foxy and extracting data from ROS/ROS2 bags
 ## Setup
-### Build ROS2 foxy on Linux
+### Build ROS2 Foxy on Linux
-ROS2 foxy and cv_bridge have to be build/installed on the system. \
+ROS2 Foxy and cv_bridge have to be build/installed on the system. \
-Execute the ```build_ros2.sh``` script to build ROS2 foxy and cv_bridge on your Linux system.
+Execute the ```build_ros2.sh``` script in the install directory to build ROS2 Foxy and cv_bridge on your Linux system.
 You can also build or install ROS2 on your own, although this is not recommended. \
 Before running anything that uses ROS2, setup the ROS2 enviroment first via:
 ```